snehalchauhan2/NodeJS-Typescript/readme.md

-# NodeJS Typescript using Sequelize
+#Node JS Typescript REST API using Sequelize

 ## How to run project